LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/templates.rst

 A **template** provides the general structure for a web page.
 It identifies where different elements get placed on the page, but it does NOT fill them with content.
-Think of a template like a skeleton, a blueprint, or an outline for what we want the page to look like.
+Think of a template as an outline for what we want the page to look like.
+No details yet, just defined spaces where information needs to be added.

 Let's see how using a template makes our lives easier.